 Step 5: Review your “Monthly Snapshot” to see your total debt balance and cash flow

 This is a super simple, but extremely useful view.
 It summarizes your most important monthly financial KPI’s (key performance indicator) in one quick view.
-It’s also a good way to check if everything in the template is working properly by making sure category totals match.
+It’s also a good way to check if everything in the template is working properly by making sure the category totals match.

 Step 6: Add any “extra” money you have for debt that month

 What is this magical “extra” money?
 It could be money from a tax return, yard sale, overtime, or a check from grandma.
 Whatever it is, put it in this box during the month you receive it to give your snowball a good, hard, push down the hill to pick up more momentum.
 Just make sure you update it the next month.

 This view shows you how many more months of “snowball payments” it will take to pay off a specific debt.
 Your snowball payment will only be going to the lowest balance item on the list, and once that one is paid off you’ll move on to the next one, and then the next one, etc.

 You now have two tools to help you along your journey to being debt-free, a budget and your debt snowball strategy.